TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkSystemPolicyStatus.md

 # Get-JcSdkSystemPolicyStatus

 ## SYNOPSIS
-This endpoint returns the policy results for a particular system.
+This endpoint returns the configuration (policy) results for a particular system.

 ##### Sample Request